- There's No Wrong Time to Visit Iceland!

 You can enjoy some hot springs all year round, but they feel especially nice when snow blankets the surrounding landscape.

-Great rivers of flowing meltwater form the ice caves during summer underneath Vatnajokull, Europe's largest glacier.
+In the summer, great rivers of flowing meltwater unravel from the ice caves underneath Vatnajokull, Europe's largest glacier.

-You can see the Icelandic glaciers all year round, and they can be breathtaking as a contrast to the summer colors.
+You can see the Icelandic glaciers all year round, and they can be breathtaking in contrast to the summer colors.
 But it is in the winter that they become truly spectacular.

 Contrary to many people's beliefs, snow is not always covering Iceland during winter.
 The snow appears, melts, and appears again, so you can still see the contrast of colors and get a sense of the glaciers' incredible size.